-3. "projecting the [full-surround] image data onto the psurface"

-We construed "projecting the [full-surround] image data onto the psurface" to mean "generating a new image by moving image pixels along rays from the view point to the p-surface."
+3. "projecting the full-surround image data onto the p-surface" In our Decision to Institute, we construed "projecting the full-surround image data onto the p-surface" as "generating a new image by moving image pixels along rays from the view point to the p-surface."
 Dec.
-9-10.
-Patent Owner argues that the image data recited in the claim term are not just any data, they are full-surround image data.
+12-13.
+Patent Owner argues that the image data recited in the claim term are not just any data, but are specifically "full-surround image data."
 PO Resp.
-16. To that end, Patent Owner proposes construing "projecting the [full-surround] image data onto the p-surface" to mean "moving to the p-surface colors C along corresponding rays V from viewpoint VP according to and maintaining the unique association of C, V and VP encoded in the full-surround image data."
-Id. at 17.
-Here, Patent Owner asks us to read into this construction many of the same requirements Patent Owner proposes that we read into the construction of "full-surround image data."
-In support, Patent Owner again argues the correspondence of points P, colors C, and rays V with a viewpoint VP.
-Id. at 16.
+16-17.
+We agree with this contention, and, accordingly, clarify our construction of "projecting the full-surround image data onto the p-surface" to reflect that the image pixels are full-surround image data: "generating a new image by moving image pixels of the full-surround image data along rays from the view point to the p-surface."